Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Betting Trends

-- In 47 of 92 matches this season, Dallas and its opponent have combined for more than 5.5 goals.
+- In 47 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars have been victorious in 19 of their 26 games when they were favored on the moneyline this season (73.1%).
+- The Kraken have claimed an upset victory in nine, or 39.1%, of the 23 games they have played as an underdog this season.

-- The Kraken have been listed as the underdog 23 times this season, and upset their opponent nine times.

-- Dallas is 6-2 (victorious in 75.0% of its games) when it has played with moneyline odds of -200 or shorter.
+- In games it has played with moneyline odds of -200 or shorter, Dallas has put together a 6-2 record (winning 75.0% of its games).

-- Seattle has seven games this season playing as the underdog by +165 or longer, and is 5-2 in those contests.
+- Seattle has seven games this season playing as an underdog by +165 or longer, and is 5-2 in those contests.

 Stars Player Props